MSIM Admissions FAQ

 Q: I am a Washington state employee.
 Am I eligible for a tuition waiver or reduction?

-A: The UW tuition-exemption benefit applies only to state-supported programs, and not self-sustaining programs.
+A: The UW tuition-exemption benefit applies only to state-supported programs; the MSIM program is self-sustaining.
 Therefore, MSIM students who are Washington state employees do not qualify for the tuition exemption.
+Washington state employees should still discuss their interest in the program and potential options for how their employing agency can support them.

 Q: How does the MSIM admissions committee make admissions decisions?

 A: Applicants are evaluated using both quantitative and qualitative factors, with emphasis on the fit of the applicant to the program.
-The evaluation is based on GRE/GMAT scores (if required), GPA, resume, personal statement, and recommendations.
+The evaluation is based on GPA, resume, essay statements, and recommendations.
 Because we consider these items as a package, there are no minimums or target ranges.
 (The exception to this is the English Proficiency requirement.
 If using tests to fulfill the English language proficiency requirement, a minimum score is required.)
 Each student is rated individually on the strength of the combination of all of these factors.

 Q: What are the requirements for admitted students?